top of page

 Still unsure where to start?
 Begin by identifying the most likely drivers behind your symptoms.

-Learn how I resolved my personal battle with chronic illness here & see my bio here.
+Learn how I resolved my personal battle with chronic illness here.

 “Best decision I ever made was calling Christine.
 Newly diagnosed with IBS, I was fearful.
 Christine healed my gut and my psyche.”